troycomi/snakemake-training/2_containers/README.md

     # becomes
     '-jar /usr/local/share/trimmomatic-0.39-0/trimmomatic.jar '
 ```
-With a different container that path would have to change.
+With a different version, that path would have to change.
 This is a container
 limitation and shouldn't be the case for larger projects.

 ## Conda directives